altovacio/duelo-de-plumas/docs/technical_debt.md

 * **API URL Configuration**: The current setup has issues with cross-origin requests between the frontend and backend.
 This needs to be properly configured to ensure seamless communication between the two services.
   * ~~**Fix hardcoded URLs**: Replace hardcoded `http://localhost:8000` URLs in authService.ts with environment variables or the configured Vite proxy.
 Create a centralized API URL configuration in a separate file (e.g., `apiConfig.ts`) that respects different environments (development/production).~~ (RESOLVED)
   * ~~**Standardize API requests**: Use the configured axios instance (`apiClient`) consistently for all API calls instead of direct axios calls.
 Ensure all API requests go through the same interceptors for proper token management.~~ (RESOLVED)
-  * **Missing logout endpoint**: The authService calls a logout endpoint that doesn't exist in the backend.
-Implement a proper logout endpoint on the backend to invalidate tokens.
+  * ~~**Missing logout endpoint**: The authService calls a logout endpoint that doesn't exist in the backend.
+Implement a proper logout endpoint on the backend to invalidate tokens.~~ (RESOLVED - Implemented frontend-only logout)
   * **Inconsistent request formats**: Currently using form-encoded data for login but JSON for other requests.
 Standardize the request format across all endpoints.
   * **Environment configuration**: Properly set up environment variables for different deployment environments (development, testing, production).